ceejbot/jthoober/README.md

 `/webhook` - route that responds to the webhook.
 Configurable; pass `--mount /foo` to the runner to mount the handler on `/foo` instead.

-`/ping` - responds with status ok.
+`/ping` - responds with `200 "OK"`.
+Use this to monitor.

+## Logging

+The server logs events & status in json to stdout.
+Pipe the output through `bistre --time` to get pretty logs.

 ## Notes